From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 Madame Tussauds Singapore, 40 Imbiah Road, Imbiah Lookout, Singapore 099700

 Roller coasters are not everyone’s cup of tea.
-But with this 4D motion-simulated virtual roller coaster ride, you might just believe you’re actually flying to the top of a mountain, plunging back down into a valley and cutting through white-water rapids.
-All the fun without the fear!
+But with this 4D motion-simulated virtual roller coaster ride, you might just believe you’re actually journeying to a mysterious island, plunging down an extreme log ride or exploring a haunted mine.

 Sentosa 4D Adventureland, 51B Imbiah Road, Singapore 099708